tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	- Vision: looked surveyed by prince dagog
 		- Within the vission the environment warps and the players are brought before [[Prince Dagoag]]
 		- Your mind brings forward the prince
-		-
-	- rott beast charges in a gores a redshirt
+	- rott beast charges in a gores a redshirt, start your first combat
 - Travel gameplay description
 - Play travel untill they arive at the battlefield,
 	- clue at a ridge that peaks above the stalks and alows for an unobstructed veiw of [[{The Woven City}]] and the
 -

 ## ACT II
  - Physical location upon which investigation can happen,
  - light sifts through the stalks, shadows lengthen as the sun goes unobstructed, steps sink farther into the ground and a small valley dotted with shallow pools reveals itself, around its perimeter where the basin pulls back up, dense stalks form a wall. studying further **insert weather feature**, highlight a heard of rot beasts at ease, dipping their heads into these pools. occasionally nipping at mounds of earth irregularly distributed about the area. focusing further on the far end the largest pile nearly all of the heard gathers at a large mound.
 You step forward and hear a crunch as bone breaks and an emaciated arm becomes clear under a shallow layer of dirt and white lace hyphae
 	 - original battlefeild is overtaken by fungas plant and animal alike, sugar pools digesting the